charlytron/ZTM/Sect-21-Backend-Introduction/backend-basics.md

 - We manipulate the DOM using Javascript.

+Some worthy backend concerns for frontend developers, before we dive deeper:

 - The location of the server is important

-- how many trips, how many HTTP requests
+- how many trips, how many HTTP requests are being made.

 - The size of the files